smartsendio/woocommerce/smart-send-logistics/readme.txt

 * Add support for plugin WooCommerce Sequential Order Numbers
 * Adding Bring shipping methods 'express' and 'bulksplit'
 * Fixing PHP notification problem caused by missing classes for default shipping methods.

+= 7.0.15 =
+* Fixing problem with missing arrow on dropdown menu
+* Add Bring shipping method ‘Miniparcel’
+* Add Post Danmark shipping method ‘Business Priority’
+* Adding ‘Date shipped’ and removing unintended comma in tracking number when using Shipment Tracking plugin
+* Formatting dropdown menu in settings
+* Adding support for WooCommerce shipping method ‘Free shipping’
+* Track and Trace codes are now added correctly to the order if multiple labels are create with one action
+* Fixing problem with entering ‘*’ as all countries in the table settings
+* Fixing incorrect weight if gram is used for product weight